Having received a couple of emails asking me what a squeeze page is, I thought that I should write about it.

 Examples of typical call-to-actions include: “Download here”, “Get instant access now”, “Subscribe for free now”, and more.

-It’s like finding a partner and knowing being clear about what you want from a potential partner – be it affection, commitment, etc.
+It’s like finding a partner and knowing being clear about what you want from a potential partner – be it looks, commitment, etc.

 A high converting squeeze page has a huge and prominent call-to-action to prompt browsers to take action on the page.